Juggling or Orbits?

 Who is Phillip Telfer?
 What is the core of my identity?
 I’m a child of God and a disciple of Jesus Christ.
 What you do is not as important as who you are.
 But in case you’re wondering about what I do, here you go…

-Husband & Father: Mary and I have been married for 32 years and blessed with 4 children, one fantastic son-in-law, and three precious grandchildren.
+Husband & Father: Mary and I have been married for 33 years and blessed with 4 children, a fantastic son-in-law, a wonderful daughter-in-law, and three precious grandchildren.

 Minister: I serve as a pastor by day (and night) and I’m the founder and director of the nonprofit ministry Media Talk 101